bathroom safety for the elderly

 Accessibility.
 Is the home your loved one will be going to a safe and easy environment for them to maneuver in?
 Will they need help bathing or performing any of their regular activities?
 Do any modifications need to be made to ensure their safety?

-How to Get Someone Out of a Nursing Home
+How Do You Get Someone Out of a Nursing Home?

 A nursing home resident must be able to make an informed choice about their medical care to leave a nursing home, but in most cases, a nursing home cannot refuse to discharge a patient.